A searing, true story of New York City in the 1980's:

 After serving several jail terms for assault and robbery and enduring April's sudden, brutal death,Tina struggles to make her painful way back to the world of the living.

-New: Living at the Edge of the World will be available on Kindle and Nook in August 2015
+New: Living at the Edge of the World is now available on Kindle and Nook.